-This is a crisis like no other.
+Certainly the recent pandemic was a crisis like no other.

 David Foster Wallace called real leaders people who “help us overcome the limitations of our own individual laziness and selfishness and weakness and fear and get us to do better, harder things than we can get ourselves to do on our own.”

-I’m an avid reader of history and in particular of how great leaders of the past negotiated emerged and negotiated incredibly challenging situations it’s remarkable how the right individual can arrive at the right time with the right leadership qualities.
+As an avid reader of history and in particular of how great leaders of the past negotiated incredibly challenging situations it’s remarkable how the right individual can arrive at the right time with the right leadership qualities.

 He took responsibility, acknowledged the issues and applied radical changes of thought and action to achieve the results required.

 These FDR actions are pretty much at the core of three pillars of crisis management promoted by NYU Professor Scott Galloway, namely;